Callme-Group/Sajilo-Sewa/README.md

 Real-World Project
 if there is any probel in master brach

-please use custom_admin barch for all code
+please use custom_admin brachh for all code